 This guide cuts through the confusion by comparing three leading murder mystery game formats designed specifically for large family gatherings.
 You'll discover which game matches your family's personality, how to scale gameplay for 10–30+ players, and the hidden factors that separate games that flop from those that create unforgettable memories.

-We'll examine My Mystery Party versus Night of Mystery head-to-head, explore freeform alternatives that work brilliantly for mixed-age families, and reveal the role-distribution strategies that keep everyone invested from start to finish.
+We'll examine scripted print-and-play formats versus structured round-based formats head-to-head, explore freeform alternatives that work brilliantly for mixed-age families, and reveal the role-distribution strategies that keep everyone invested from start to finish.
 Whether you're hosting your first mystery party or your tenth, you'll find practical frameworks for choosing the right format and executing it flawlessly.

 For foundational hosting advice, see How to Host a Murder Mystery Party: Beginner's Guide.